tadyjason/PythonLearning/README.md

 # Change/Activity Log

 --
+**29.Apr.2025** - Took a break for the weekend and will have another break for my birthday tomorrow.
+Will do best to finsh lists today and start a new project.
+We'll see if time will allow.

 **25.Apr.2025** - updated the rock paper scissors to include a win counter and track.
 Print added at the bottom to track score and uploaded to GH.
 Continuing with lists now and following along with VSC.
 No issues with VSC now that I have aligned the profile with Python.